doug-newton/dorm/README.md

 	email varchar(255) not null
 );
 ```

-Extend the Model class and set `$table`, `$fillable`, and `$defaults` as required.
-Additionally, implement `input($data)` and `output()` - which process and create arrays of object data respectively.
+Extend the Model class and set $table, $fillable, and $defaults as required.
+Additionally, implement input($data) and output() - which process and create arrays of object data respectively.
 The constructor must take no parameters.
 The accessors and mutators in this example aren't necessary.

 ```php
 use Dorm\Model;

 class User extends Model {